ervandew/eclim/doc/content/faq.rst

 .. _ts_completion:

-I'm editing a [java, python, php, etc] file and code completion doesn't work.
+I'm editing a [java, python, etc] file and code completion doesn't work.
 -----------------------------------------------------------------------------

 - If you receive the message "E764: Option 'completefunc' is not set", please